joolstorrentecalo/gitlab-design/doc/pattern-library.md

 Our [pattern library][pattern-library-file] takes advantage of [symbols](https://www.sketchapp.com/docs/symbols/), [nested symbols](https://www.sketchapp.com/docs/symbols/nested-symbols/), and [overrides](https://www.sketchapp.com/docs/symbols/editing-symbols/#overrides)
 to make updating components as easy as possible.
-We’ve built out symbols using visual cues that show when and where a component can be overridden.
 Symbols can use overrides to switch between states, colors, text, and more.
 For an example of a symbol that uses various types of overrides, look at our _Label + Input_ symbol:

 ![Label + Input symbol with its overrides panel in Sketch](images/symbol-overrides.png)

 ### Overrides

-To make applying overrides clear, follow these guidelines:
+We’ve built out symbols using visual cues that show when and where a component can be overridden.
+To make overrides visually distinctive, follow these guidelines:

 ↪